YosysHQ/sby/docs/source/index.rst

 formal tasks:

    * Bounded verification of safety properties (assertions)
-   * *Unbounded verification of safety properties*
+   * Unbounded verification of safety properties [TBD]
-   * *Generation of test benches from cover statements*
+   * Generation of test benches from cover statements [TBD]
-   * *Verification of liveness properties*
+   * Verification of liveness properties [TBD]
-   * *Formal equivalence checking*
+   * Formal equivalence checking [TBD]

-(Italic items are features under construction and not available at the moment.)
+(Items marked [TBD] are features under construction and not available at the moment.)

-Contents:

 .. toctree::
    :maxdepth: 2